Structure of the Course

 We have also gathered some extra material to complement your learning.

-This module which contains an introduction to natural language processing, including history, language pre-processing techniques, and the machine learning models that have been used since NLP started, including supervised and unsupervised techniques.
+This module contains an introduction to natural language processing, including history, language pre-processing techniques, and the machine learning models that have been used since NLP started, including supervised and unsupervised techniques.
 It ends with classification, including training classification models, evaluating them, and exploring their applications.

 Ready to learn?
 Go!